MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 - Are there no VPC flow logs for traffic that gets dropped due to a source/destination check on an ENI?
 - If there are no VPC flow logs for traffic, there won't be any possibility of mirroring that traffic either, right?
 - Are there any other options for Egress that I missed?
+- Did I get anything wrong?
+I'm sure the Internet will let me know in spades.

 ## Conclusion